What is relationship?

 "But, what if...?"

-I sputtered for a while this way...then I saw it; relationship isn't anything unless we create it.
+I sputtered this way for a while...then I saw it; relationship isn't anything unless we create it.

-Oh sure, we make assumptions, we have beliefs, traditions, expectations; what society says, what our family does, what our religion dictates, etc. But none of this provides us with tangible guidelines, or definable parameters.
+Oh sure, we make assumptions, we have beliefs, traditions, expectations; what society says, what our family does, what our religion dictates, etc. But none of this provides us with tangible guidelines or definable parameters with which to create successful, enjoyable, fulfilling, and sustainable relationships.

 We assume that we will love - and be loved - and we leave it at that.